 • Project overrun contingency

-• Fee for use of editor’s kit if applicable
+• Fee for working from home and use of editor’s kit if applicable

 • Time frame for payment